 Pine Hall, located southwest of Odum Library, provides offices for Information Technology.

 The Student Union, completed in 2010, was built on the site of the University Union (1966).
-It houses offices of the Dean of Students, the University Union Board, the Student Government Association, the Bookstore, the Tech Shop, a student lounge, a game room, and a theatre.
+It houses offices of the Dean of Students, the University Union Board, the Student Government Association, the Bookstore, the Tech Shop, retail dining facilities, a game room, and a theatre.

-Powell Hall, named for Richard H. Powell, the first president of the institution, houses the offices of Career Opportunities, Testing, Housing, the Counseling Center, and Alcohol and Other Drug Education.
+Powell Hall, named for Richard H. Powell, the first president of the institution, houses the offices of Communications and Testing.

-Ashley Hall, renovated in 2011, is occupied by the Department of History and the Department of Philosophy and Religious Studies, and the Women's and Gender Studies program.
+Ashley Hall, renovated in 2011, is occupied by the Department of History, the Department of Philosophy and Religious Studies, and the Women's and Gender Studies program.